 The NBOME Historical Heroes

-It is a happy coincidence that as the osteopathic profession celebrates NOM Week 2024, the NBOME is also celebrating its 90th anniversary.
 At its formation in 1934, the NBOME (then called the National Board of Examiners for Osteopathic Physicians and Surgeons, or NBEOPS) sought to create a national competency examination with high standards that was acceptable to all jurisdictions and that assessed competencies and content important to and accepted by the osteopathic medical profession.

 Since then, the NBOME has been working tirelessly to ensure patient safety through fair, valid, and rigorous assessments by which osteopathic physicians must meet a national standard of knowledge and skill.
 Here, we highlight just a few of the people who helped shape the NBOME into what it is today.
 Please check back as we continue to add more important people to this list throughout the year.

-MEET THE NBOME FOUNDERS
+MEET SOME OF THE NBOME FOUNDERS

 Prior to the NBEOPS formation, medical licensure varied widely; each state had its own medical practice acts and individual examinations.